Fall and Winter Capsule Wardrobe for Kids {Free Checklist!}

 The easiest way to do this, is to figure out a maintainable laundry routine.
 If you wash laundry every other day, that’s 3 days worth of clothes each of your kids needs to make it through that time.

-Now you might be thinking, 3 outfits?!
-Well not quite.
-Age and gender have a lot to do with how many outfits your child needs for 3 days.
-Think like you’re packing for vacation.
 And then add an extra outfit for “just in case”.
 The older your kids get, the more choices they will probably want, so the numbers will need to reflect that.
 Here’s what this looks like for my kids:

-Now this list doesn’t include dressy clothing for church and special occasions or apparel for specific sports.
-Each of my kids has 2 dressy outfits for their Fall and Winter capsule wardrobe plus a Christmas dress for each of my girls.
+Each of my kids has 2 dressy outfits for their seasonal capsule wardrobe plus a holiday outfit for Easter an Christmas.
 This is plenty for them to have a couple of options to choose from each Sunday but it keeps decision making easy.

-For pajamas the amount your kids will need will depend on how many days it takes for you to get your laundry washed and dried.
 For our family, since it takes 3 days at most for laundry to get from the dirty laundry basket back to the dresser drawers, my kids each need 3 pairs of PJs.
-Little babies will need 5 or 6 since they sometimes need to be changed in the middle of the night (those little diapers just don’t seem to do the job).

-3. use this list to declutter the clothing you already own
+3. Use this list to declutter the clothing you already own

-This is not the fun part.
-You just have to go for it though!
-Make a pile of everything your child currently fits.
-Then make piles of each article of clothing.
-Using your list, make sure you are only keeping the number of items you have “allowed”.
 So say your list says your 3 year old needs 6 pairs of shorts for the Summer.
 Make sure you’re keeping the 6 pairs of shorts that you and your child reach for the most.

 This is the fun part.
 You might think that having a list to stick to feels limiting.
 But, I like the freedom to be able to spend a little more on a couple of good quality items that my kids can pass from one to the other and its nice to get to be pickier about colors and prints!